hiero-ledger/hiero-sdk-js/tck/README.md

 # Start All TCK Tests with Docker 🐳

-This guide will help you set up and start the TCK server, local node and run all TKC tests using Docker.
-Follow these steps to ensure all dependencies are installed and the server runs smoothly.
+This section covers setting up and running TCK tests using Docker.

 ## Prerequisites